xiaominzhu88/react-markdown/README.md

 - [ ] yarn add react-markdown

-### This project is using prop-types and sass
+### This project is using prop-types and simple sass

 - [ ] yarn add prop-types

 - [ ] yarn add node-sass

+- User can toggle html/markdown editor page with toggle button

-- User can type text at Markdown input field
+- User can edit text with Markdown

 - Preview field with Markdown text

+- User can edit text with HTML

+- Preview field with HTML-Markdown text